IanJRigg/Circlyzer/README.md

 Nice to Haves:
 1. Conversion to the Boost Graph.
 This would allow for visualizations of the network via the dot visualizer.

+Development Notes:
+- I've split the project into two branches.
+One branch holds what will be for now, the legacy pointer implementation of the network.
+The other branch will hold a new implementation that runs exclusively on UIDs in place of the pointers.